MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/caller-id-policies.md

 ## Assign a custom caller ID policy to users

-You can use the Microsoft Teams admin center to assign a custom policy to one or more users or the Skype for Business PowerShell module to assign a custom policy to groups of users, such as a security group or distribution group.
+You can use the Microsoft Teams admin center to assign a custom policy to one or more users or the Skype for Business PowerShell module to assign a custom policy to users in a group, such as a security group or distribution group.

-### Assign a custom caller line ID policy to a user
+### Assign a custom caller line ID policy to users

+To assign a custom caller line ID policy to one user:

 1. In the left navigation of the Microsoft Teams admin center, go to **Users**, and then click the user.
 2. Click **Policies**, and then next to **Assigned policies**, click **Edit**.
 3. Under **Caller ID policy**, select the policy you want to assign, and then choose **Save**.

-### Assign a custom calling line ID policy to multiple users at a time

-To assign a custom calling line Id policy to multiple users at a time, see [Edit Teams user settings in bulk](edit-user-settings-in-bulk.md).
+To assign a policy to multiple users at a time:

+1. In the left navigation of the Microsoft Teams admin center, go to **Users**, and then search for the users or filter the view to show the users you want.
+2. In the **&#x2713;** (check mark) column, select the users.
+To select all users, click the &#x2713; (check mark) at the top of the table.
+3. Click **Edit settings**, make the changes that you want, and then click **Apply**.

 Or, you can also do the following: